It's everyone's favorite weekend meal: brunch! Check out our ongoing round up for where to spend your Saturday or Sunday mornings:

 Bobby’s Lincoln Park, Lincoln Park’s new contemporary American restaurant, is now offering brunch.
 Guests will be offered a list of chef creations with an Italian flare at special prices and cocktails that include signature mixes for only $8, $6 wines by the glass, and $3-4 beers in Bobby’s dining space.
 The menu is available from 2:30 p.m. to 4:00 p.m. on weekends.

 Every Sunday, guests at ENO Wine Room, 505 N. Michigan Ave., will be offered bottomless mimosas, an entrée from the new brunch menu created by Executive Chef Craig Couper and appearances by well-known drag entertainers.
 Hosted by Chicago’s own Fox E. Kim, ENO Wine Room’s Pour Decisions will feature weekly themed performances.
 Doors open at 12 p.m. and the Drag show runs through 2 p.m.

 ROOF on theWit

 ROOF on theWit has “POP” Sundays, for brunch every week.
-They feature champagne flights, a tiered brunch tower, and creative cocktails like the “My Name is ___, and I’m An (Aperol)ic”.
+They feature champagne flights, a tiered brunch tower, and cocktails like the “My Name is ___, and I’m An (Aperol)ic”.
 Additionally, the newly renovated space features music and digital pop art work right in time for the Andy Warhol exhibit currently at the Art Institute of Chicago.

 The Albert, located at 228 E. Ontario St., offers a weekly brunch on both Saturdays and Sundays.
 The menu, curated by Executive Chef Larry Feldmeier, features a lineup of options from Shrimp Mosaic made with Gem Lettuce, Quail Egg and Louie Dressing; and Squash Toast served with Butternut Squash, Mascarpone and Pickled Plum.